cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 Please now configure the `project_3/.env` with the following content.

-This time, we'll use `3` as suffix:
+This time, we'll use `3` as suffixes:

 ```.env
 // highlight-next-line